 SPECIAL NOTES -

-1. Cars - a 100% deduction is available where the car purchased is a low emission model (max.
-120g/Km of carbon dioxide), registered after 16th April 2002.
+1. Cars - a 100% deduction is available where the car purchased is a qualifying low emission model

 Allowances are not compulsory.
 They may be "disclaimed", wholly or in part, if it is financially prudent to do so.
 Also motor cars and some second hand assets may have special rules restricting the allowances available.

-Not included are offices, retail shops and hotels although hotels qualify for specific reliefs not available to other buildings.
+Not included are offices, retail shops and other hotels aspects although hotels qualify for specific reliefs not available to other buildings.

-Amongst the many changes being debated is a move towards allowing accountancy depreciation figures instead of capital allowances.
+Amongst the many changes being debated is a move towards allowing accountancy depreciation figures instead of the above statutory calculations for capital allowances.

 Capital Gains/Losses As indicated above (see "Profits and Losses") net chargeable capital gains form part of overall taxable profits and are therefore charged to tax at the same rate as applies to other profits.
 If a net capital loss arises this will not be set against other trading profits but, instead, will be carried forward to reduce tax on future capital gains.
 The ability to use losses may be prohibited if there has been a change in company ownership.